neno-la/neno-la.github.io/about.md

 		<div class="{{inner-col-size}}">
 			<h3 class="text-dark my-4 text-bold mx-auto">Our story</h3>

-			<p class="fs-5 mx-auto"> Before we were NENO, we were the Eagle Rock-Highland Park chapter of SELAH Neighborhood Homeless Coalition, established in 2019.</p>
+			<p class="fs-5 mx-auto"> Before we were NENO, we were the Eagle Rock-Highland Park chapter of <a href="https://www.selahnhc.org/" class="link-dark">SELAH Neighborhood Homeless Coalition</a>, established in&nbsp;2019.</p>

 			<p class="fs-5 mx-auto">
 			With SELAH’s support, our diverse team acquired experience, built trust through consistent presence in the community, and engaged in neighborhood councils and policy discussions.
-As we set our own course, we will also use our own voice on issues that shape life for the unhoused in our city. </p>
+As we set our own course, we will also use our own voice on issues that shape life for the unhoused in our&nbsp;city. </p>
 		</div>
 		<div class="{{image-size}} mb-4">
 			<img src="assets/img/bagging.jpg" class="rounded-3 w-100" style="object-position: center; object-fit:cover; height: 25vw; min-height:250px;"/>